Northern Illinois 23, Northwestern 15

 Northern Illinois 23, Northwestern 15: Sophomore quarterback Drew Hare came off the bench to throw for two touchdowns in the visiting Huskies’ upset win over the Wildcats.

-Hare, the third of three quarterbacks used by Northern Illinois in the game, was 6-of-10 for 109 yards, while Da’Ron Brown hauled in six receptions for 128 yards and two touchdowns, including a 59-yarder with seven minutes remaining in the game.
+Hare, the third of three quarterbacks used by Northern Illinois, was 6-of-10 for 109 yards, while Da’Ron Brown hauled in six receptions for 128 yards and two touchdowns, including a 59-yarder with seven minutes remaining.
 Akeem Daniels rushed 16 times for 81 yards for the Huskies (2-0), who won their 16th consecutive road game.

 Northwestern (0-2) was led by Trevor Siemian, who was 27-of-41 for 268 yards and a touchdown, but left the game late in the fourth quarter with an injury.
 Kyle Prater had seven receptions for 87 yards and a touchdown.

-Northern Illinois took a 10-7 lead near the end of the third quarter when Hare fired an 18-yard touchdown to Brown which capped a 13-play, 82-yard drive.
-The Huskies’ Tyler Wedel hit a 32-yard field goal a few minutes into the third quarter for the game’s first points.
+Northern Illinois took a 10-7 lead near the end of the third quarter when Hare fired an 18-yard touchdown to Brown to cap a 13-play, 82-yard drive.
+The Huskies’ Tyler Wedel hit a 32-yard field goal 3:05 into the third quarter for the game’s first points.

 The Wildcats answered with 4:51 left in the third when Siemian found Kyle Prater on a post route for a 19-yard touchdown and a 7-3 lead.
 Northwestern’s best chance to put up points in the first half came in the second quarter when Miles Shuler dropped Siemian’s pass at the 1-yard line.